yackx/ipgo/content/go-techniques/channels/channels.md

 ### Fake web crawler

 Let's implement a fake version of the web crawler we mentionned earlier.
 We first make a channel called `pages`.
 It will be used by our two workers.
 We shall separate fetching from parsing a page.
-The program terminates when the user presses Enter. `fetch` and `parse` are invoked as goroutine with `go`.
+The program terminates when the user presses Enter. `fetch` and `parse` are invoked as goroutines with `go`.

 We pass the channel as a parameter.
 Notice the slight difference in declaration: